Department website: http://specialed.wvu.edu

 The individual who is not a native speaker of English must also meet these requirements:

-- Personal interview and writing sample to document fluency needed for success in field experiences associated with many courses.
+- Personal interview and writing sample to document fluency needed for success in courses and field experiences

 NOTE: The certification and Master's degree programs are online programs, and international students cannot obtain a visa for study in the U.S. but may participate while residing in their own home countries.